Myddleware/myddleware/docs/admin_tasks.md

 ##### Upgrade PHP

 !> For security & compatibility reasons, please make sure your PHP version is 7.4+.
-Myddleware 3 is compatible with PHP 7.4 & 8.0.
+Myddleware 3 is compatible with PHP 7.4 & 8.0, but not 8.1.
+However, Myddleware 4 will be compatible with PHP 8.0 & 8.1.

 The following PHP extensions must be installed & enabled (they usually are by default):